povsister/scp/README.md

 // recursively copy to remote
 err := scpClient.CopyDirToRemote("/path/to/local/dir", "/path/to/remote/dir", &scp.DirTransferOption{})

-// recursively copy to remote with timeout and file properties do := &scp.DirTransferOption{
+// recursively copy to remote with timeout, context and file properties.
+// Note that the context and timeout will both take effect. do := &scp.DirTransferOption{
+    Context: yourContext,
     Timeout: 10 * time.Minute,
     PreserveProp: true,
 }
 err:= scpClient.CopyDirToRemote("/path/to/local/dir", "/path/to/remote/dir", do)
 ```

-## Some advice
+## Something you need to know
 `SCP` is a light-weighted protocol which implements file transfer only.
 It does not support
 advanced features like: directory listing, resume from break-point.

 So, it's commonly used for transferring some small-size, temporary files.
 If you heavily
 depend on the file transfer, you may consider using `SFTP` instead.

+Another thing you may notice is that I didn't put `context.Context` as the first argument in
+function signature.
+Instead, it's located in `TransferOption`.
+This is intentional because it
+makes the API also light-weighted.

 ## License
 [MIT License][MIT License]